Curriculum & Instruction

 Although flexible to meet the needs of each discipline, the curriculum development process has four major phases: Research and Focus; Curriculum Design; Professional Development and Refinement of the Curriculum; and Implementation.

-I. Research & Focus
+I. Revise & Adopt

 IV.
-Implementation
+Review

 Professional Development